Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Identification

 (iii) $U_{Y^*} \independent U_{T^*}$ \end{assumption}

 \Cref{ass:me} is a ``classical'' measurement error assumption. \Cref{ass:me}(i) says that the researcher observes $Y$ and $T$ which are mismeasured versions of $Y^*$ and $T^*$. \Cref{ass:me}(ii) says that the measurement error $(U_{Y^*},U_{T^*})$ is independent of $Y^*$, $T^*$, and $X$.
-In other words, the joint distribution of the measurement errors does not depend on the true value of child's permanent income, the true value of parents' permanent income, and observed covariates.
+In terms of our application, it says that the joint distribution of the measurement errors does not depend on the true value of child's permanent income, the true value of parents' permanent income, and observed covariates.
 This type of assumption is very common both in the literature on nonlinear models with measurement error (e.g., \Cref{ass:me}(i) and (ii) are the same as the assumptions in \citet{hausman-liu-luo-palmer-2021} applied to both the outcome conditional on covariates and the treatment conditional on covariates; similar assumptions are also made in \citet{li-vuong-1998,firpo-galvao-song-2017}, among many others) as well as in the literature on intergenerational mobility that allows for measurement error (e.g., the main case considered in \citet{kitagawa-nybom-stuhler-2018} involves classical measurement error though they discuss how their arguments can continue to apply under certain violations of classical measurement error).

-\Cref{ass:me}(iii) says that $U_{Y^*}$ and $U_{T^*}$ are mutually independent; that is, the measurement error in child's permanent income is independent of measurement error in parents' permanent income.
-This sort of assumption will hold as long as shocks to parents' income are independent of shocks to child's income which seems plausible because parents' income and child's income are typically observed many years apart from one another.
+\Cref{ass:me}(iii) says that $U_{Y^*}$ and $U_{T^*}$ are mutually independent.
+For our application on intergenerational mobility, this assumption says that the measurement error in child's permanent income is independent of the measurement error in parents' permanent income.
+This sort of assumption will hold as long as shocks to parents' income are independent of shocks to child's income, which seems plausible because parents' income and child's income are typically observed many years apart.
 Related assumptions that measurement error for child's income and parents' income are uncorrelated are common in the literature (see, for example, Assumption 2 and related discussion in \citet{an-wang-xiao-2020}); instead of uncorrelatedness, we require full independence due to focusing on parameters that depend on the entire joint distribution of child's and parents' income.

 \begin{remark} A leading alternative setup for measurement error in the intergenerational mobility literature is life-cycle measurement error (see \citet{jenkins-1987,haider-solon-2006} as well as \citet{vogel-2006,black-devereux-2011,nybom-stuhler-2016,an-wang-xiao-2020} for additional related discussion).
 Here, a typical setup would impose that